tdesa05/podpiProject/images/README.txt

-All album covers in this images folder are accredited to @adventurefxk (Instagram)
+All album covers in this images folder with 'stock_album_art' are accredited to @adventurefxk (Instagram)

+summertime_lovin is from WardBertram7356 (REDBUBBLE)